 You will be notified via your TU email account that your award letter is available.
 Read it carefully and accept or decline your award electronically on the TU portal.
 Read more about the Award Process.

 Report changes in scholarships, expenses, or living situations

 Immediately, report any non-TU scholarship(s) received to the Office of Student Financial Services.
 This may affect eligibility for current funding.

 Immediately, report any change in your enrollment or living situation, e.g. part-time enrollment rather than full- time enrollment or commuting from home rather than living on campus, to the Office of Student Financial Services.

 Summer Financial Aid

-If you are interested in applying for summer federal aid, you need to complete a Summer Financial Aid Application and it will be submitted to Student Financial Services.
+If you are interested in applying for summer federal aid, you need to complete a Summer Financial Aid Application and it will be submitted to the Office of Student Financial Services.